 I love alcohol studies, they make me feel so good about myself.
 One, because it doesn’t make me feel guilty when I, um…let say “overindulge” on a Friday night and accidentally drink a whole bottle of wine while watching a horror movie.
 Two, because it’s good to know that drinking alcohol from time to time is okay, and can help me live past 90.
 Don’t believe me?
 There is actually a study on it, I swear!

-So, when I saw that one of the benefits of drinking campaigns is brain productivity, I was sold again.
+So, when I saw that one of the benefits of drinking champagne is brain productivity, I was sold again.
 Yes, according to scientists (who in my eyes are alcohol gods), drinking three glasses of champagne every day can help prevent the onset of Alzheimer’s disease and dementia.
 A compound found in Pinot Meunier and Pinot Noir, the black and red grapes used to make a bottle of the wonderful fizzy stuff, can actually ward off brain diseases and increase spatial memory.

 Professor Jeremy Spencer, one of the academics who carried the experiments with rats at Reading University, said the “results were dramatic” when it came to consumption of champagne.
 Spencer stated the research illustrates that for the first time, moderate consumption of champagne has the potential to influence cognitive functioning such as improve memory.
 As if we needed another reason to love the party starring drink, am I right?